Frequently Asked Questions

 Verification is used to confirm the information you provided on the FAFSA.
 Your FAFSA may be selected for verification randomly by the Department of Education.
 Additionally, inconsistent or incomplete data as well as estimated figures may increase the chances of being selected for verification.
 When the Office of Financial Aid verifies your FAFSA, we will ask you for additional documentation such as a verification worksheet and tax transcripts.
 Those who are eligible may prefer to use the IRS Data Retrieval Tool to transfer their tax data to the FAFSA in lieu of requesting tax transcripts from the IRS.

-A financial aid award is the combination of any grant or scholarship money given by the University, outside scholarships received, work-study and any parent or student loans.
+A financial aid offer is the combination of any grant or scholarship money given by the University, outside scholarships received, work-study and any parent or student loans.

 What types of aid are available?

 W&L awards institutional, federal and state grants based on student eligibility.
-Work-Study is also awarded to meet a student's institutionally determined need.
-Student and parent loans are included in the financial aid award as a potential resource for meeting the family's contribution.
+Work-Study is also offered to meet a student's institutionally determined need.
+Student and parent loans are included in the financial aid offer as a potential resource for meeting the family's contribution.

-How is my financial aid award divided among scholarships, loans, and work?
+How is my financial aid divided among scholarships, loans, and work?

 Do I qualify for federal grants?